ceu-lang/ceu/docs/manual/v0.20/docs/storage_classes/references.md

 ## References

-Céu supports *aliases* and *pointers* as references to entities (a.k.a. as *strong* and *weak* references, respectively).
+Céu supports *aliases* and *pointers* as references to entities, aka *strong* and *weak* references, respectively.

-An alias is an alternate view for an entity---after the entity and alias are bounded, they are indistinguishable.
+An alias is an alternate view for an entity: after the entity and alias are bounded, they are indistinguishable.

-A pointer is the address of an entity and provides indirect access to it.
+A pointer is a value that is the address of an entity, providing indirect access to it.

-As an analogy with a person's identity, a family nickname used by her family to refer to her is an alias;
+As an analogy with a person's identity, a family nickname referring to a person is an alias;
-a job position used by her company to refer to her is a pointer.
+a job position referring to a person is a pointer.

 ### Aliases

-An alias is [declared](#TODO) by suffixing the storage class with the modifier `&` and is acquired by prefixing an entity with the operator `&`.
+An alias is declared by suffixing the storage class with the modifier `&` and is acquired by prefixing an entity with the operator `&`.

 Example: